Baltimore Colts relocation to Indianapolis: Aftermath

 Representatives of Baltimore and the Colts organization reached a settlement in March 1986 in which all lawsuits regarding the move were dismissed, and the Colts endorsed a new NFL team for Baltimore.

 The Colts' move prompted city and state officials to redouble efforts to retain Baltimore's remaining major-league team, the Orioles.
 Oriole Park at Camden Yards, a facility designed specifically for baseball, was constructed near the proposed Baltodome site and opened in 1992.
 Its retro-classic design was well-received and inspired the designs of new MLB stadiums for the next twenty years.

 One aspect that remained in Baltimore was the Baltimore Colts Marching Band.
 According to an ESPN 30 for 30 documentary called The Band That Wouldn't Die, directed by Baltimore native Barry Levinson, band leaders received advance warning that the team was being moved from Baltimore to Indianapolis overnight and were able to remove their equipment from team headquarters before the moving vans arrived.
 At the time of the move, the band's uniforms were being dry-cleaned.
 Band President John Ziemann contacted the owner of the dry cleaning establishment, who was sympathetic and told Ziemann where the uniforms were with an offer to let Ziemann take the company van "for a walk".
-Ziemann and some associates then hid the uniforms in a nearby cemetery until the wife of then-Colts owner Robert Irsay said they could keep them.
+Ziemann and some associates then hid the uniforms in a nearby cemetery until Robert Irsay's wife said they could keep them.
 For the next 12 years, the band stayed together, playing at football halftime shows and marching in parades, eventually becoming well known as "Baltimore's Pro-Football Musical Ambassadors".
 The band remained an all-volunteer band as it is today and supported itself.
 At one point, Ziemann pawned his wife's wedding ring for the money to buy new equipment.

+Despite having moved to the Midwestern United States and being in a city geographically closer to the teams of the AFC Central, the Colts kept their place in the AFC East, and would remain there until a league-wide realignment in 2002, when they were then moved to the AFC South along with the Tennessee Titans (who had moved from Houston just a few years earlier), the Jacksonville Jaguars, and Houston's new team, the Texans.

 Two professional football teams represented Baltimore during the period it was without an NFL team.
 Although they played only three seasons in Maryland between them, both can nevertheless be considered successful both on and off the field by the standards of the leagues in which they played.